-BBC to show Chelsea v Liverpool in WSL live on TV
+Man Utd v Liverpool in WSL will be live on BBC TV

 You can also watch highlights on the Women's Football Show - the WSL version of Match of the Day - which is broadcast on Sunday nights on BBC One.

-The BBC will broadcast one game from each round of matches.
-Many will be on BBC One or BBC Two - and all those will be on the iPlayer.
+The BBC broadcasts one game from each round of matches.
+Many are on BBC One or BBC Two - and all of those will be on the iPlayer.
 Sky have rights to two games a week.

 Any games not on TV will be available to watch for free on the FA Player.

-If you want to attend matches, ticket prices are much more affordable than in the Premier League - and there will be more WSL games played at big stadiums this season too.
+If you want to attend matches, ticket prices are much more affordable than in the Premier League - and there are more WSL games being played at big stadiums this season too.

 Only Leicester and Reading routinely play at the same venue as their men's teams - but several clubs have moved some big fixtures this season.